moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 By enabling this setting you can invert the default light navbar to a dark one with white links.

+#### Help texts

+##### Show help texts in a modal dialogue

+The default solution to display help texts in popover leads to different issues.
+For example popovers are not scrollable and they can reach over the viewport.
+For this reason, with this setting you can decide that the help texts should be displayed in a dedicated text box (modal dialogue) that appears in the middle of the page with enough space to hold even long helping texts.

 Further improvements to Boost core theme
 ----------------------------------------